 High fructose corn syrup meets the Food and Drug Administration’s (FDA) requirements for use of the term ‘natural.’

-Study: Straight talk about high-fructose corn syrup: what it is and what it ain't, John S White, American Society for Clinical Nutrition 2008
+Study: Straight talk about high-fructose corn syrup: what it is and what it ain't, John S White, American Journal of Clinical Nutrition 2008

 Similar to misunderstandings around obesity, high fructose corn syrup also has no unique link to causing diabetes.
 This fact has been supported by the U.S. Centers for Disease Control and the American Diabetes Association who state that the primary causes of diabetes are obesity, advancing age and heredity.
 In fact, the U.S. Department of Agriculture (USDA) data shows that per capita consumption of high fructose corn syrup has been declining in recent years, while the incidence of obesity and diabetes in the United States continues on the rise.